enabledhq/enabledhq.github.io/_posts/2019-01-31-tech-trends-from-ces.md

 # Weirdest innovations

 It wouldn’t be CES without some weird and out-there gadgets.
-Here are our favourites.
+Here are our favourites...

 **Hupnos sleep mask for snorers**